Cubic Yards Calculator

 Rectangle Area (yd²) = Length × Width

-After that, to measure the volume, we multiply the resulting base area by the height or depth of the object we have.
-To calculate cubic yards, we can use this formula:
+To measure the total volume, we multiply this base area by the height or depth of the object.
+To calculate cubic yards, we use this general formula:

 Volume (yd³) = Area × Depth